thomasra2001/thomasra2001.github.io/index.md

 ## About My Project

-Title: Mutation-based Modular Decomposition of Deep Neural Networks
+Title: Decomposition of Deep Neural Networks
 Description: Deep Neural Network (DNN) models are normally trained and used as monolithic computational entities.
-Modularity in conventional programming brings about many benefits, including reusability and readability.
-In this project we use mutation analysis to decompose a DNN model into modules.
+In this project, we will explore a novel way to decompose a DNN model.

 [My Final Report](files/finalreport.pdf)